resonatehq/resonate/README.md

 ## Getting Started

-1. [Get started with Resonate in just 30 seconds](https://docs.resonatehq.io/getting-started/quickstart) by following our quickstart guide!
+1. [Start building in just 30 seconds](https://docs.resonatehq.io/getting-started/quickstart) with our quickstart guide!
-2. [Familiarize yourself with the 4 core concepts](https://docs.resonatehq.io/getting-started/concepts) of distributed async/await applications by exploring our concepts page.
+2. [Grasp the 4 core concepts](https://docs.resonatehq.io/getting-started/concepts) of distributed async/await applications by delving into our concepts page.
-3. [Take a closer look at the internals](https://docs.resonatehq.io/resonate/overview) of the Resonate server in our comprehensive overview.
+3. [Dive into the Resonate Server docs](https://docs.resonatehq.io/resonate/overview) and learn how to leverage its full potential with our detailed documentation.

 ## SDKs